-Organigram: view our organisation structure here (PDF).
+Organigram: Click here for our organisation structure (PDF).

 How is it financed and where do funds go?

-The Fondation has three main sources of income:
+Fondation has two main sources of income:

-In 2012 grants were received from The Bill & Melinda Gates Foundation, Organisation Internationale de la Francophonie (OIF), Robert Bosch Stiftung and the European Commission, amounting to more than €370,000.
+In 2013 grants were received from The Bill & Melinda Gates Foundation, Organisation Internationale de la Francophonie (OIF), Robert Bosch Stiftung and the European Commission, amounting to over €347,000.